Paulette-Zaldivar-Flores/Portfolio/README.md

 # Portfolio
-> A portfolio of my journey as a frontend developer so far 👩🏽‍💻
+> A portfolio of my journey as a software engineer so far 👩🏽‍💻
 > Live demo [_here_](https://paulettethedev.com/).

 ## Table of Contents